 Railroad Retirement Benefit - This means the estimated monthly federal Railroad Retirement annuity benefit used in determining your Plan benefit.
-In general, you are entitled to a Railroad Retirement benefit if you complete at least 120 months of railroad service (60 months if performed after 1995), whether at Union Pacific or elsewhere.
-For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) on Page 37.
+In general, you are entitled to a Railroad Retirement benefit if you complete at least 60 months of railroad service (120 months if you don't have 60 months of railroad service performed after 1995), whether at Union Pacific or elsewhere.
+For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) on Page 38.

 Social Security Benefit - This means the estimated monthly federal Social Security benefit used in determining your Plan benefit.
-For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) on page 37.
+For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) on page 38.

 Spouse - This means the person to whom you are married, regardless of gender, if your marriage occurred in a jurisdiction which recognized your marriage as legal, regardless of where you currently live.
-For purposes of eligibility for the Pre-retirement Survivor Benefits described at Page 22, you spouse must have been married to you for at least one year prior to your death.
+For purposes of eligibility for the Pre-retirement Survivor Benefits described at Page 23, your spouse must have been continuously married to you during the 12-month period immediately preceding your death.